Content

 Expected Results and Timeframes

-So, how long must you wait to feel and see the effects?
+So, how long must you wait to feel and see the effects of tirzepatide?

 People report decreased appetite as early as one week, and significantly less hunger, reduced eating, and fewer cravings starting between weeks 3 and 8.